hmasidza/yolo/README.md

 # Yolo Backend API: Using Ansible

-A Node.js + Express backend API with MongoDB, provisioned on separate Vagrant virtual machines (db, backend, frontend) and containerized using Docker through Ansible automation
+This project implements a modern, three-tier web application with a Node.js + Express backend and a MongoDB database, all deployed within a fully automated, multi-machine virtualized environment.

+The architecture is built on a microservices principle, where each core component (frontend, backend and database) runs in its own dedicated, isolated Ubuntu virtual machine.
+The entire infrastructure is provisioned, configured, and containerized automatically using a powerful Ansible automation pipeline.

+## Core Technology Stack

+- Application: Node.js, Express.js, MongoDB
+- Virtualization: Vagrant (Multi-VM)
+- Containerization: Docker
+- Automation & Orchestration: Ansible

 ## Screenshots